iArtorias/EldenRingStutterFix/README.md

+**Update: I've seen a lot of reports that this doesn't reduce stuttering and only a few reports that it does.
+If it does work for you, please let me know [here](https://github.com/soupstream/EldenRingStutterFix/issues/4).**

 # EldenRingStutterFix

 This is an unofficial and **experimental** patch for Elden Ring on PC which aims to fix the stuttering that a lot of players have experienced.
 It implements these VKD3D fixes natively in D3D12: